Attack Anxiety: The No-BS Guide to Winning the War in Your Head

 Positive Habits for Anxiety

 Building positive habits can create a foundation of calm in your life, making it harder for anxiety to take hold.
-Here are some habits to cultivate:
+Here are some habits For Attacking Anxiety:

 Each day, write down three things you’re grateful for.
 This shifts your focus from what could go wrong to what’s going right in your life.